spatialos/UnrealGDK/SpatialGDK/Documentation/content/upgrading.md

 1. Open **UE4.sln** in Visual Studio and build it.
 1. In your project, right click on **.uproject** file and `Generate Project Files`.
 1. Open your project's **.sln** in Visual Studio and build it.

+## Step 6: Set-up your Unreal Engine fork and plugin

+1. Open **File Explorer**, navigate to the root directory of the Unreal GDK repository, and then double-click **`Setup.bat`**.
+You might be prompted to sign into your SpatialOS account if you have not signed in yet.
+1. In **File Explorer**, navigate to the `<GameRoot>` directory that contains your project's `.uproject` file.<br>
+Right-click on your `.uproject` file and select **Generate Visual Studio project files**.
+1. In **File Explorer**, navigate to `<GameRoot>\Content\Spatial`and delete `SchemaDatabase.uasset`.
+This is necessary because some GDK upgrades change how we handle schema, and this sometimes invalidates previously generated schema.

+You are now on the latest GDK and the latest SpatialOS Unreal Engine fork.

 Be sure to join the community on our <a href="https://forums.improbable.io" data-track-link="Join Forums Clicked|product=Docs" target="_blank">forums</a> or on <a href="https://discord.gg/vAT7RSU" data-track-link="Join Discord Clicked|product=Docs|platform=Win|label=Win" target="_blank">Discord</a>.
 We announce GDK versions there.